zekroTJA/shinpuru/.github/ISSUE_TEMPLATE/documentation.md

 ## Images and Logs
 > Here you can embed images or crash logs or command lines.
-> Please use embeded markdown images and code blocks for that.
+> Please use embedded markdown images and code blocks for that.
 ...